Pokémon Adventures: Diamond & Pearl

 This storyline is based on the Diamond and Pearl versions of the game.
 It features Lady Platinum Berlitz, who, for her coming-of-age ceremony, must travel to the top of Mt.
 Coronet in order to collect materials to create her own family emblem.
 Despite her vast knowledge, due to coming from a wealthy family of scholars, her father insists that she is followed by a pair of professional bodyguards.
 However, an identity mishap occurs as manzai comedians Diamond and Pearl believe that Platinum is their tour guide who will accompany them on a prize trip around Sinnoh, while Platinum believes that the duo are her bodyguards.

-As they travel Sinnoh, Platinum becomes engrossed in Gym Battles after fighting Roark in order to up her Piplup’s confidence.
-She manages to obtain six gym badges within a space of 25 days, which Byron remarks to have beaten Sapphire’s previous record of 8 badges in 80 days.
-While helping Platinum prepare for Gym Battles through intense periods of training, the starter Pokémon bestowed upon them by Professor Rowan gradually evolve to their final evolved form, while Platinum’s Ponyta evolves into a Rapidash.
+As they travel Sinnoh, Platinum becomes engrossed in Gym Battles after fighting Roark in order to up her Piplup's confidence.
+She manages to obtain six gym badges within a space of 25 days, which Byron remarks to have beaten Sapphire's previous record of 8 Gym Badges in 80 days.
+While helping Platinum prepare for Gym Battles through intense periods of training, the starter Pokémon bestowed upon them by Professor Rowan gradually evolve to their final evolved form, while Platinum's Ponyta evolves into a Rapidash.

-In an encounter with Team Galactic while in Veilstone City, Platinum becomes Galactic’s ransom target, as a means to extract capital to develop a bomb, which would be used to destroy the three lakes of Sinnoh.
-Platinum’s center of attention causes the banishment of her real bodyguards to a different realm, causing Diamond and Pearl to continue faking as professional bodyguards, while now knowing the truth.
+In an encounter with Team Galactic while in Veilstone City, Platinum becomes Team Galactic's ransom target, as a means to extract capital to develop a bomb, which would be used to destroy the three lakes of Sinnoh.
+Platinum's center of attention causes the banishment of her real bodyguards to a different realm, causing Diamond and Pearl to continue faking as professional bodyguards, while now knowing the truth.
 The evidence is further solidified when the trio visit Celestic Town to find Cyrus studying the ruins there.

-After battling Fantina for a gym badge, the trio learn that Platinum’s father and Professor Rowan have been kidnapped while at an academic conference in Canalave City.
-They immediately speed to Canalave City aboard Fantina’s Drifblim.
+After battling Fantina for a Gym Badge, the trio learn that Platinum's father and Professor Rowan have been kidnapped while at an academic conference in Canalave City.
+They immediately speed to Canalave City aboard Fantina's Drifblim.
 After her father and Professor Rowan are saved, Platinum learns that Diamond and Pearl were not her bodyguards; while this causes a rift between them, Platinum reconciles with them by revealing her name as a means of declaring she recognizes the two as her friends.
-They resolve to continue their journey through Sinnoh in order to stop Team Galactic's nefarious plans and save the legendary Pokémon (Mesprit, Uxie, and Azelf) of Sinnoh's three lakes.
+They resolve to continue their journey through Sinnoh in order to stop Team Galactic's nefarious plans and save the Legendary Pokémon (Mesprit, Uxie, and Azelf) of Sinnoh's three lakes.
 And Diamond, Pearl, and Platinum will be informed that Team Galactic captures the trio legendary Pokémon use them to the production of Red Chain in order to summon to the two legendary Pokémon in charge of time and space, Dialga and Palkia create a new universe.